mautic/user-documentation/docs/contacts/import_contacts.rst

 .. vale on

-The user interface from a CSV file can import Contacts.
-You can import from the browser or in the background via a cron job.
+Contact importing is possible through the user interface in Mautic.
+For larger imports it is recommended to complete the import in the background via a cron job.

-Since Mautic 2.9, you'll see that action in the Contact events history when an import job creates or updates a Contact.
+Since Mautic 2.9, Mautic shows in a Contact's event history when an import job creates or updates a Contact.

 Import file requirements
 ************************

-* The CSV file must be in UTF8 encoding.
-Other encodings may cause troubles while importing.
+* The CSV file must use UTF8 encoding.
+Other encodings may cause failures while importing.
 Read the documentation of your spreadsheet program on how to export a spreadsheet to UTF8.
 Google Sheets encodes to UTF8 automatically, Libre/Open Office lets you choose before export.

 * For boolean values like ``doNotEmail`` or custom boolean field, use values ``true``, ``1``, ``on`` or ``yes`` as TRUE values.
 Anything else will be considered ``false``.
 For importing multiple Tags for a Contact separate them with ``|`` like ``tag-a|tag-b|tag-c``